rilpires/saucer_engine/README.md

 # saucer_engine
 Game engine made with C++11, using OpenGL 3.0 as rendering back-end.
 The focus on this engine was primarily for learning graphics programming, and then some low level game development in general.
-I'll be trying to do the best pratices to make this engine in a very modular way, so anyone can feel free to mess with some core features like physics.
+I'll be trying to do the best pratices to make this engine in a very modular way, so anyone can feel free to insert any C++ components.

 Currently I'm developing this engine alongside a simple game I'm making with it.
 My short plan is to develop this engine until then.